reniuszka/adopt-an-animal/my_notes.md

 39. useMemo can add performance optimizations to a component by eliminating re-rendering in the DOM.
 This can help keep animations smooth and reduce studdering or janky behavior.
 Use it when have a function to recalculate it only when count is different(coz we added sth to count)

 40. useCallback hook memoizes a callback function.
 This allows a resource-intensive function to be isolated so it will not run on every render.
-41. useLayoutEffect is called immediately after the render function(useEffect is slower) so any calls to setState inside that effect will result in only one re-render instead of two.(useEffect has two). useful when i have sth and i need to mesure sth thath happens in DOM
+41. useLayoutEffect is called immediately after the render function(useEffect is slower) so any calls to setState inside that effect will result in only one re-render instead of two.(useEffect has two). useful when i have sth and i need to mesure sth thath happens in DOM.

 42.!NEW! useId - gives me a specific id for one component, usefull with label and inputs, click on the label and input is focused

 link: https://react-v8.holt.courses/ and https://github.com/btholt/citr-v8-project
 ESLint and Prettier apps required to have: